The Han Solo Movie Cast Has Begun Filming For 2018 Release Date, As Revealed In Recent Photo

 The Han Solo movie cast is officially at work creating the first ever cinematic backstory to everybody’s favorite “scruffy-looking nerf herder.”
 They have a picture to prove it, as well, with all known cast members and both directors in the cockpit of the infamous Millennium Falcon.

 That was as crowded as the cockpit of Han’s ship has ever been in cinematic history, with the previous record being only four people.
-In The Empire Strikes Back, Carrie Fisher, Anthony Daniels, Pater Mayhew, and Harrison Ford all rode shotgun at once in their now famous roles of Princess Leia, See-Threepio, Chewbacca, and Han Solo, as they fled the Empire after the destruction of their Hoth base.
+In The Empire Strikes Back, Carrie Fisher, Anthony Daniels, Pater Mayhew, and Harrison Ford all rode shotgun at once in their now-famous roles of Princess Leia, See-Threepio, Chewbacca, and Han Solo, as they fled the Empire after the destruction of their Hoth base.

-According to that film’s dialogue, Han Solo actually won the ship from Lando Calrissian, and made a bunch of modifications to turn it into the space-bound hot rod we came to love.
+According to that film’s dialogue, Han Solo actually won the ship from Lando Calrissian and made a bunch of modifications to turn it into the space-bound hot rod we came to love.
 This tinkering may be part of the upcoming film, likely giving it a momentary feel like Vin Diesel’s The Fast and the Furious.
 It’s possible that those tune-up scenes were part of the charm which launched Vin Diesel’s series into a franchise lasting for seven sequels.

 Digital Spy says that of all of the young actors to play Han Solo, there was one they forgot.
 YouTube celebrity Anthony Ingruber’s impression of the smuggler looked so dead-on that you would almost mistake him for a young Harrison Ford.
 Instead, we’re getting Alden Ehrenreich, whose previous credits include Hail, Caesar! and Beautiful Creatures.
 He had impressed auditioners enough to beat out over 2,500 potential actors.